 Approval is required from the Commissioner of Stamp Duties.

-Relief from stamp duty is available on a transfer of property between associated companies, provided the following key conditions, among others, are met:
+Relief from stamp duty is available in the case of a transfer of property between associated companies, provided the following key conditions, among others, are met:

-- the effect of the transaction is to transfer a beneficial interest in immovable property or shares from one associated company to another associated company (i.e. one company is the beneficial owner of not less than 75 percent of the voting share capital and more than 50 percent of the voting power of the other)
+- the effect of the transaction is to transfer a beneficial interest in immovable property or shares from one associated company to another associated company (i.e. one company is the beneficial owner of not less than 75 percent of the issued share capital of the other)

-- a third company is the beneficial owner of not less than 75 percent of the voting share capital and more than 50 percent of the voting power of both companies.
+- a third company is the beneficial owner of not less than 75 percent of the issued share capital of both companies.

 Again, approval is required from the Commissioner of Stamp Duties.